horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 # Bitcoin In Simple Terms

 Crypto newcomers have a mountain of questions.

-What is Bitcoin?
-How does it work?
-What makes it special?
+- What is Bitcoin?
+- How does it work?
+- What makes it special?

 The purpose of this guide is to answer those questions by introducing you to Bitcoin in simple terms and an easy-to-digest manner.

-This guide was written for someone who has little to no technical knowledge about Bitcoin, cryptocurrencies, or blockchains.

-To aid accessibility, some technical concepts have been simplified to make it easier for a non-technical person to grasp the essential information.

 Over the last few years, Bitcoin network has been labeled in many ways.
 It's been called everything from electronic cash to digital gold.